 “Ford skillfully keeps the reader off kilter, wondering if The Hunter really exists or is a myth, with deaths just coincidences chalked up to alcohol, fast driving or bad choices.
 The Hunt vividly explores the characters’ ennui as this diverse group of co-workers authentically represents the changing landscape of small towns.”—Oline Cogdill, South Florida Sun Sentinel

-“The Hunt, by turns arch and creepy, keeps us guessing to the last and delivers a satisfying wrap-up.” —Washington Independent Review of Books
+“The bard of Ozark crime fiction delivers another tale of corrosive small-town secrets… The Hunt, by turns arch and creepy, keeps us guessing to the last and delivers a satisfying wrap-up.” —Washington Independent Review of Books

 “Better than almost anyone writing today, Kelly J. Ford is able to spot the magic in the mundane and craft a compelling story around what others simply look right past.
 As a thriller junkie, the misdirection and increasing levels of danger kept me entertained.” —The Best Thriller Books